We use affiliate links and may receive a small commission on purchases.

 Konstantin on a small rapid after the main rapid under the Invercauld bridge.

-Looking backwards from our packrafts the Invercauld bridge was quite an experience.
+Looking backward from our packrafts the Invercauld bridge was quite an experience.

 Cambus O’ May suspension bridge

 The suspension bridge at Cambus O’ May was built in 1905 and rebuilt in 1988 for safety reasons and one of the most popular destinations for tourists visiting Victorian sites in this area.